Undergraduate Course: Neurotransmitters In Action (BIME10008)

 ||Availability||Not available to visiting students

-The course will comprise of computer workshops, lectures and student presentations.
+The course will comprise of computer workshops, interactive seminars and student presentations.
 Students are expected to engage in discussion throughout the course.

 Course Delivery Information